-Welcome to my specialty spoon jewelry shop!
+Welcome to my specialty silverware jewelry shop!

 I wasn't always obsessed with spoons.
 In previous life, I did graphics and was a nail tech & instructor.